petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/modeling-b2b-relationships-with-liferay-accounts.md

 1. Click _Select_ and select the _Opportune Optics_ organization.
 Click _Add_.

 1. Finally, click on _Roles_.
 Click _Select_ next to organization roles.
 Click _Choose_ next to account manager.
 Scroll to the bottom and click _Save_.
 Lily is now the account manager for the Opportune Optics organization.
+She has the permissions now to view and submit orders for Opportune Optics.

 To learn more about Liferay accounts and modeling B2B relationships, see our official documentation about [accounts](https://learn.liferay.com/w/dxp/users-and-permissions/accounts)